 As the name suggests, The Albatrosses share a common interest in the technology of flight.
 They were formed by merger of informal interest groups in aeronautical history and space history, and accepted as a SHOT interest group in 1985.
 The Albatrosses sponsor meetings and sessions at the annual SHOT meeting.
 Membership is open to all SHOT members with similar interests.
 There are no dues.
 A newsletter is published quarterly.
 For information, email Angelina Callahan

 Its website hosts a partial directory of members and their research interests, as well as an extensive resource guide for the field.
 You may join the group online, after which you will be able to create and update your own directory entry and send email directly to the list of members.
 For more information on SIGCIS, please contact Andrew Russell (co-chair), Melanie Swalwell (co-chair), or Jason Gallo (vice chair for operations).

 Envirotech focuses on the interrelationship of technology and nature.
 Since the early 1990s, “nature and technology” have received greater attention in conference presentations, journals, and monographs by historians of technology and environmental historians.
 After talking with various colleagues at SHOT, ICOHTEC, and ASEH (American Society for Environmental History) conferences, Jim Williams (De Anza College, emeritus) and Sara Pritchard (Montana State University) agreed to organize a SIG for scholars and students interested in research on “nature and technology.”
-Please see our Envirotech Web site for more information and back issues of the Envirotech newsletter.
+Please see our Envirotech Web site for more information and back issues of the Envirotech newsletter. http://www.envirotechweb.org/

 The Pelicans were formed in 1979 as an interest group for chemical technology and took its name from a distinctively-shaped piece of laboratory glassware.
 Its major purpose is to disseminate information about current projects, resources, and sources.
 This is accomplished through informal meetings at the annual SHOT conference and an occasional newsletter.
 The Pelicans also sponsor sessions at the SHOT conference.
 For information, contact chairperson John K. Smith, Department of History, Lehigh University, Maginnes Hall, Bethlehem, PA 18015, tel.
 215/758-3365.